rafaelsandroni/web-of-trust-with-graph-database/README.md

-# repster - standart reputation online
+# repster - Reputation Standard
-A plataform application written in Pthon powered by Flask and Neo4j.
+A plataform application written in Python powered by Flask and Neo4j.

-# repster-stantard-reputation
+# With <3 in Universidade de São Paulo